Interview – Morgan Lander of Kittie

 CrypticRock.com – It sounds like.
 Obviously those experiences translate into your adulthood?

 Morgan Lander – I would say yes.
 Speaking for myself personally, I had a great family foundation, which I think helped to keep my head screwed on straight.
 There were a lot of experiences that shaped who I am.
 I wouldn’t have it any other way, I think.
 I don’t think it necessarily affected me in a negative way.
 I learned a lot about human nature, people, talking to people, as well as performing.
-There is invaluable lessons in the business aspect of things a well.
+There are invaluable lessons in the business aspect of things as well.
 It certainly shaped who I am for better or worse.
 I’m not mentally scarred or anything, I probably should be.
 (Laughs) I’m not though.

 If you are 15-16 years old, out on tour, touring is exactly what you would picture it to be, especially with big bands.
 There is a lot of alcohol, debauchery, people are doing drugs, I am glad that didn’t affect me in a negative way.
 We saw a lot of shit, but it didn’t necessarily affect my life, who I was.